The Unbelievable Story Of A Secret Mission To Destroy Donald Trump

 Pasetti denies all of those details.

 “I am a businessman.
 I don’t care about political things,” he said.
-“If somebody wants these documents, I am ready to given them to him for compensation.”
+“If somebody wants these documents, I am ready to give them to him for compensation.”

-Forino appears to be a handsome, muscled man who often appears behind the wheel of an Aston Martin sports car and who frequently goes by the formal title Baron Luigi Louis Forino of Little Staughton.
+Forino appears to be a handsome, muscled man who often is often pictured behind the wheel of an Aston Martin sports car and who frequently goes by the formal title Baron Luigi Louis Forino of Little Staughton.

 The truth, Pasetti said, is that he was given the documents by an associate whom he would not name, and to whom he eventually passed the $9,000.
-That person, Pasetti said, got them in turn from a person named Luigi Forino, who happens to be one of three signatories to the alleged Exxon contract, where he is listed as a “general manager director” of the Chinese firm MCC Holding.
+That person, Pasetti said, got them in turn from someone named Luigi Forino, who happens to be one of three signatories to the alleged Exxon contract, where he is listed as a “general manager director” of the Chinese firm MCC Holding.
 Accompanying Forino’s signature is what appears to be a color copy of the photo page of his Italian passport, which gives his age as 40.

-In his Facebook profile, Forino appears to be a handsome, muscled man who often appears behind the wheel of an Aston Martin sports car.
+In his Facebook profile, Forino appears to be a handsome, muscled man who is often pictured behind the wheel of an Aston Martin sports car.
 He frequently goes by the formal title Baron Luigi Louis Forino of Little Staughton.
-Materials posted online describe Forino as a Knight of Malta and Templar of England, as well as executing deals with David Rockefeller, not to mention the 190th-richest person in the world, a ranking allegedly bestowed by Forbes magazine.
+Materials posted online describe Forino as a Knight of Malta and Templar of England, as well as executing deals with David Rockefeller, not to mention being the 190th-richest person in the world, a ranking allegedly bestowed by Forbes magazine.
 In an annual report available on one of his many websites, the allegedly Paris-based Forino claims to be the “Group CEO” of MCC, the Chinese conglomerate.

 A flashy YouTube video for Forino’s company, MCC Petroli, features images of exotic luxury cars, jets, helicopters, yachts, bustling stock exchanges, and attractive women playing stringed instruments.
 It says MCC Petroli trades in gold, bank instruments, rough diamonds, and “Arabian Emirates Crude Oil.”